 Associate Professor, History

 Professor Faltas is a native Egyptian/African where he was born and lived most of his life.
-His early education focused on the history of Africa and the Middle East, while his university studies focused on classical civilizations and Egyptology.
-He earned his B.A. in Classical Studies from the University of Heliopolis, Ain Shams, Egypt; then he traveled to Italy to do postgraduate studies in Italian Language and Literature from the University of Perugia, Italy.
-His M.A in Egyptology from Helwan University, which is one of the top renowned universities in Archaeology and Egyptology in the world.
+His early education focused on the history of Africa and the Middle East, while his university studies focused on classical civilizations and ancient Egypt.
+He earned his B.A. in Greco- Roman history, archaeology, and literature from the University of Heliopolis, Ain Shams, Egypt; then, he traveled to Italy to study Italian language and literature at the University of Perugia, Italy.
+While his M.A in Ancient Egyptian history, archaeology, and religion from Helwan University, which is one of the top renowned universities in Archaeology and Egyptology in the world.

-He has studied classical languages, including ancient Greek, Latin, and Hieroglyphs.
+To do scholarly research, he studied classical languages, including ancient Greek, Latin, and Hieroglyphs.
 His classroom teaching experience includes ancient and modern world history, western civilization, Middle Eastern, African, and ancient Egyptian histories.
-He fluently speaks, reads, and writes Arabic, Italian, and English.
+He speaks, reads, and writes Arabic, Italian, and English fluently.

 Professor Faltas was awarded the Egyptologist of the year twice by the Supreme Council of Antiquity in 2006 & 2008.